luismarques/qemu/docs/opentitan/pyot.md

      matches the expected FPGA-based lowRISC CPU.
   Note that this option slows down the execution of guest applications.
 * `-s` / `--singlestep` enable QEMU "single stepping" mode.
+* `-T` / `--timeout-factor` apply a multiplier factor to all timeouts.
+Specified as a real number, it can be greater to increase timeouts or lower than 1 to decrease timeouts.
 * `-U` / `--muxserial` enable muxing QEMU VCP.
 This option is required when several virtual UARTs are routed to the same host output channel.